An overview of the Jewish faith

-Judaism is one of the oldest religions in the world today, whose history extends back through the ancient Israelite and Hebrew people.
-Through centuries of suffering, persecution, dispersion, and occasional victory, Judaism has continued to exert a profound influence around the world.
-Today, approximately 14 million people identify themselves as a member of this monotheistic faith.
-Modern Judaism is composed of different branches (or denominations), each of which has a different approaches to religious life, such as adherance to the Law.
+Judaism is one of the oldest religions in the world today.
+Jewish history extends back through the ancient Israelite and Hebrew people to Abraham.
+As a timeline of Judaism shows, through centuries and millenniums of suffering, persecution, dispersion, and victory, Judaism continues to exert a profound influence around the world.
+The basic facts of Judaism are found in its beliefs, history, and practices.

 Jewish beliefs begin with the conviction that there is only one God.
 This important truth is revealed through the sacred writings of men like Moses and the prophets, the most important of which is the Torah.
 In Judaism, religion isn't one aspect of life - it is life.
 There are holidays and celebrations year round, like Passover and bar mitzvahs, to commemorate what God has done in the past and is doing in people's lives today.

 At the beginning of the 21st century, approximately 14 million people identify themselves as Jews.
 And there are three main branches or denominations in Judaism, each of which has a different approaches to religious life, like adherence to the Law.